jayann284/CPE009/README.md

-Final Project
+1st Year - 2nd Sem

-CPE009 - Object Oriented Programing
+CPE009 - Object Oriented Programing (Final Project)

-Food Keeper
-A program that utilizes Tkinter and SQlite in order to store food recipes.
+Food Keeper - A program that utilizes Tkinter and SQlite in order to store food recipes.